title: DRAFT: Geek Policing: Fake Geek Girls and Contested Attention author: date: 20150521 md_opts: –toc –style-csl

-Abstract: The 2012-2013 discourse about “fake geek girls” is framed via a review of scholarly and popular literature on geeks, identity policing, subcultural authenticity, and “girl geeks,” finding that (gendered) notions of knowledge and enthusiasm are central to the notion of geekiness.
-This background permits me to elucidate the reciprocal relationship between the policing of identity (e.g., am I a geek?) and of social boundaries (e.g., is liking an X-Men movie sufficiently geeky?).
-I then explore the policing of “fake geek girls” can be understood as a conflict over what is attended to (knowledge or attractiveness), by whom (geekdom or mainstream), and the meaning of received attention (as empowering or objectifying).
+Abstract: The 2012-2013 discourse about “fake geek girls” is framed via a review of scholarly (and early popular) literature on geeks, identity policing, subcultural authenticity, and “girl geeks,” finding that (gendered) notions of knowledge and enthusiasm are central to the notion of geekiness.
+This background permits me to elucidate the reciprocal relationship between the policing of identity (e.g., am I a geek?) and the policing of social boundaries (e.g., is liking an X-Men movie sufficiently geeky?).
+I then explore the policing of “fake geek girls” and argue that it can be understood as a conflict over what is attended to (knowledge or attractiveness), by whom (geekdom or mainstream), and the meaning of received attention (as empowering or objectifying).
 Finally, although a more progressive and welcoming notion of geekdom-as-sharing emerges, the conversation tended to manifest the values of dominant (androcentric) members.
 That is, in a discourse started by a woman encouraging other women to be geeky, some of the loudest voices were those that judged women’s “bodies and brains” according to traditionally androcentric and heteronormative values.
 Consequently, in this boundary and identity policing, women faced significant double binds and the discourse exemplified a type of critical-boomerang in which a critique by a woman rebounds into a scrutiny of women by men.

 Key words: authenticity, boundaries, geek, gender, policing, subculture.